oneapi-src/level-zero-tests/CONTRIBUTING.md

 Follow the [LLVM code formatting guidelines][llvm_code_formatting].

-A [`.clang-format`](./.clang-format) file is included in this repository, and the GitLab build automation will fail the build if your merge request has improperly formatted code.

-Build targets are provided in the cmake for convenience. `clang-format` will check and fix any formatting issues with your code, and `clang-format-check` will check for issues and print a diff of the corrections required.
+A [`.clang-format`](./.clang-format) file is included in this repository and build targets are provided in the cmake for convenience. `clang-format` will check and fix any formatting issues with your code, and `clang-format-check` will check for issues and print a diff of the corrections required.